Need Help? Let's Talk

 Accommodation: Teahouses

-Walking Hours: 5 to 6 hours trekking
+Walking Hours: 6 hours trekking

 Meals Included: Breakfast, Lunch and Dinner

-Walking Hours: 3 to 4 hours
+Walking Hours: 4 hours trekking

 Meals Included: Breakfast, Lunch and Dinner